yovalishere/Medical/README.md

 # Medical

-## This repo has all the medical-related data science project the I did.
+## This repo has all the medical-related data science projects the I did.